Reconstruct flowline features

 reconstruction_time = 50

-reconstructed_flowlines = []
+reconstructed_flowlines = reconstruct_snapshot.get_reconstructed_geometries(

 lat, lon = left_point.to_lat_lon()